replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds the ability to display the command to restore only the KOTS admin console from a [full snapshot](/enterprise/snapshots-understanding#full-snapshots-recommended) on the “Full Snapshots” page in the admin console.

 ### Improvements
-* Allows GitOps to be disabled when it's enabled but has an invalid config.
-Previously, you were required to fix the configuration before disabling GitOps.
 * Adds the [`--no-port-forward`](/reference/kots-cli-install#usage) flag to the `kots install` command to disable automatic port-forwarding.
 The old `--port-forward` flag has been deprecated.

 ### Bug Fixes